karlyndiary/DA-Cheatsheet/Tableau/[01] Notes.md

 - Machine Learning
   - We are providing raw and historical data, together with mathematical models and algorithms.
 This can then provide predictions upon training.
 - Data Visualization
-  -
+  - Convert raw data into bar charts, pie charts, and more to make the raw data easier to understand.
+This helps in making decisions

 - **Excel**
-  - Data can be stored upto a million rows.
+  - Data can be stored up to a million rows.
   - Manually needs to be refreshed.
 - **Tableau**
   - Can handle more than millions of rows of data.